deeparocks/impactdaos-xyz/posts/4-12-case-studies.md

 Pact continues to raise funds in both crypto and fiat to support various mutual aid programs.
 They see great potential in web3 tools for collaboration and coordination (multi-sig, Snapshot voting, etc.) giving agency to local leaders and making citizen participation easy.
 They are building a digital resource library to educate and onboard grassroots organizers on web3 tooling.
 Additionally, they conduct IRL events in NYC to connect with the community and to socialize the idea of using web3 for coordination and coalition building.

 Currently, Pact DAO defines its impact in terms of relationships formed with grassroots leaders and organizations and in having healthy, open conversations around web3 and crypto as a tool for coordination.
+They have distriburted $15,000 is mutual aid to date.

 ## How Do They DAO